gxlog/gxlog/README.md

     // log.Panicf("%s", "test Panicf")

     // Time and Timef will return a function.
 When the function is called,
-    //   it will output the log as well as the time cost.
+    //   it will output the log as well as the time cost since the call of
+    //   Time or Timef.
     // The default level of Time and Timef is trace. done := log.Time("test Time")
     time.Sleep(200 * time.Millisecond)